 As kids are learning to listen to their bodies, it’s important that the potty stay close.

 I love these little potty chairs.
 They’re easy to move around your house so the potty is always handy!
 Keep the potty in whatever room you are in.

-While you can be an effective model for your children, I and many other parents have found that other children are even more effective potty training role models.
+While you can be an effective model for your children, I (and many other parents) have found that other children are even more effective potty training role models.
 If there are potty-trained cousins, friends, or siblings that can model peeing on the potty, use them!

 Children’s brains crave routine and patterns.
 Creating a potty routine that you do over and over and over can be very effective in teaching these principles.
 If you want to sing a song as you do it, sing a song.
 Just be consistent.

-All kids are different.
+Just remember that all kids are different.
 Be patient.
 Be enthusiastic and positive.
 And don’t be afraid to ditch an approach that doesn’t seem to work and try something else.